Echo Valley Hope Board Members

 Joyce Firestone lives in Miami.
 Currently a substitute teacher in the public schools; past career endeavors have included a business offering interior renovations for private planes, yachts, cruise ships and residences; and organizing and managing meetings, trainings, and events in Miami and around North America.
 She has been a member of the board of Echo Valley Hope since its inception, and enthusiastically supports its initiatives toward sustainability and peace.

 Melissa Gordon Rhine lives in Atlanta.
 She’s a music educator, performer, composer, and band leader for New Territory.
 Her ensemble is based on improvisation and her positive spirit, performing jazz and many other styles rooted in experiences obtained as she traveled throughout the world.
-Melissa has performed and organized musicians at Echo Valley Hope events and has served as a board member for the last decade, proudly supporting its initiatives and educational opportunities toward peace and sustainability.
+Melissa has performed and organized musicians at Echo Valley Hope events and has served as a board member for fourteen years, proudly supporting its initiatives and educational opportunities toward peace and sustainability.

-Lauren West has resided at Echo Valley Farm for nine years.
+Lauren West has resided at Echo Valley Farm for eleven years.
 She loves sharing knowledge of food and cooking with others.
 She is passionate about sustainable living and finding creative ways toward peace.
 Lauren has served on the board and the fundraising team since 2013.
 She helps maintain the vision of Echo Valley Hope.
+She is currently studying western herbalism at the Chestnut School of Herbal Medicine.